 Location: House 3211

 Dr. Utschig is dedicated to providing CETL services specifically addressing the scholarly teaching needs of KSU faculty.
 In this role he manages and contributes to the CETL Team in creating institutes, workshops, webinars, and book chats; running faculty learning communities; conducting classroom observations; and providing custom consulting services to colleges, departments, and individual faculty to leverage the learning sciences in bringing a scholarly approach to all aspects of the teaching and learning process.
 Tris brings significant expertise and consultation experience in choosing pedagogical techniques, performing course and learning activity design, assessing student learning outcomes, conducting research in the Scholarship of Teaching and Learning (SoTL), and with writing and implementing externally funded educational research proposals.
-As Associate Professor of Nuclear Engineering, Tris also teaches courses for the Department of Mechanical Engineering.
+As Professor of Nuclear Engineering, Tris also teaches courses for the Department of Mechanical Engineering.

 Tris's experience with online teaching and learning:

 - Facilitated countless online webinars and workshops, beginning in 2013.

 - Completed the Online Course Design Certification program through KSU CETL

 - Serves as the professional development director for the Academy of Process Educators where he mentors other faculty across the nation to deliver high quality online workshops.

 - Has experience as an online learner in two MOOCs and three year-long faculty self-growth learning communities.